 14. Hike Koh Phi Phi Viewpoint

 For the best views of the island, hike up to the Koh Phi Phi Viewpoint.
-Go early in the morning to beat the afternoon heat, and don’t forget the water.
+The best time to go is early in the morning to beat the afternoon heat; don’t forget to bring water.

 It’s a workout, but the view of the Andaman Sea is worth it.
 If you are an early riser or have jet lag, it is one of the best things to do in Phi Phi.